 Make a plan

-Adopting this mentally makes sure that your closet is never overflowing with clothes.
-Plus if you bring in a new shirt, you can donate an older shirt that you simply don’t wear enough to keep around.
+Adopting this mentality ensures that your closet is never overflowing with clothes.
+If you bring in a new shirt, donate an older shirt that you simply don’t wear enough to keep around.

 Would I buy this today?